-Maintaining a mostly clutter-free environment takes continual effort, regular purging, AND lots of good decision making as to what we take into our homes, how we deal with the stuff already in our homes, and if we allow our emotions to dictate what we keep.
+Maintaining a mostly clutter-free environment takes continual effort, regular purging, AND lots of good decision making as to what we allow into our homes, how we deal with the stuff already in our homes, and if we let our emotions dictate what we keep.

-Of course, it’s not always as simple as making a few wise choices… but I do think that if we get in the habit of making better choices on a regular basis, our efforts to declutter and simplify will be THAT much easier.
+Of course, it’s not always as simple as making a few wise choices… but I DO think that if we get in the habit of making better choices on a regular basis, our efforts to declutter and simplify will be much easier.

-Below are 5 decision that could cause excess clutter in our homes… as well as a few better decisions to make instead.
+Below are 5 decisions that could cause excess clutter in our homes… as well as a few better decisions to make instead.